This post includes affiliate links.

 The 30 Minutes Kaleidoscope Beanie is a free crochet pattern that uses a simple stitch pattern repeat plus a big crochet hook to crochet it 30 Minutes.
 This pattern provides a step-by-step instructions on what you need and how to do it.

 Have you ever been at a point where you needed a quick gift for a family member or friend, and you simply forgot to buy it?
-You think about whether you have a ready to go item you can gift that person, run down the street and buy a present or simply make a quick beanie that takes the same about of them then driving to find a gift.
+You think about whether you have a ready-to-go item you can gift that person, run down the street and buy a present or simply make a quick beanie that takes the same time.

 I will tell you, I love making crochet projects that go fast and quick and do not require more than 1 skein of yarn.
 Well, this 30 Minute Kaleidoscope Beanie uses one skein of Kaleidoscope yarn and it took me exactly 30 minutes to crochet it.